asummerau/PPT_vba_macros/README.md

 A Master (and all its layouts) is only removed if none of its layouts is used in the presentation.

 - **ReplaceOldDesign.bas**
-Replaces the layout of a slide to the layout of the new Slide Master which has to be specified in the code.
+Replaces the layout of a slide with the layout of the new Slide Master which has to be specified in the code.
 Iterates through all slides in the powerpoint, but a slide will only be changed if the current layout name matches any layout name in the new Master.

 - **ReplaceOldDesign2.bas**
-Replaces the layout of a slide to the layout of the new Slide Master which has to be specified in the code.
+Replaces the layout of a slide with the layout of the new Slide Master which has to be specified in the code.
 This macro can be used if the layout names don't match.
 To make a mapping, a manual mapping has to be done and specified in the code.

 ## Useful Flows